Cape Vincent (village), New York: Transportation

 From the early part of the 20th century onward, traffic decreased until the New York Central ended its passenger service to the village in March 1936, after which, Clayton, to the east, became the main launch point for rail to ferry connections.
 Freight operations closed in the early 1950s.
-The second and final station building, having served its original purpose for over 40 years, still stands on the waterfront; it now functions as the offices of Anchor Marina.
+The second and final station building, having served its original purpose for over 40 years, stood on the waterfront; till late fall of 2024 or early 2025 before being demolished it's last function was the office for Anchor Marina.